taraSherman/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach executes a provided function once for each element (mutating the array), throws away return values, and always returns undefined.

+.map creates a new array with the results of calling a provided function on every element array, stores return values, and returns a new array while leaving the original array unchanged.

 2. What is the difference between a function and a method?

+A function is a piece of code that performs a task or calculates a value.

+A method is a function that is a property of an object.

 3. What is closure?

+Closure is a combination of functions where an inner function has access to the outer function’s variables.

 4. Describe the four rules of the 'this' keyword.

+global: If a function is invoked without any of the other conditions below, this is a global object (window in a browser).

+new: When using the "new" keyword when calling a function, "this" inside the function creates a brand new object.

+apply, call, or bind: If "apply", "call", or "bind" is used to call a function, "this" is the object that is passed in as the argument.

+dot notation: If a function is called as a method (dot notation) that function is a property of "this" object ("this" is the object to the left of the dot).

 5. Why do we need super() in an extended class?

+Without "super()", a constructor creates an empty "this" object. "super()' is required to reference the parent prototype.

 ## Project Set up